 Federal Direct Unsubsidized and Parent PLUS Loans are available regardless of need.
 Cadets must apply for financial aid by submitting the FAFSA and VMI Statement of Educational Purpose before they may be considered for a Federal Direct Loan.
-Parents can borrow up to the full cost of attendance (Direct and Indirect Costs) for their child's education through the Federal PLUS Loan Program.
+Parents can borrow up to the full cost of attendance (Direct and Indirect Costs) for their student's education through the Federal PLUS Loan Program.
 There must be a current FAFSA on file for the student before the parent can utilize the Federal PLUS Loan.
 More information on the Federal Direct Loan programs may be found at https://studentaid.gov.

 Normally, payment of all financial aid awards is made in two installments, credited to the cadet's account in each semester of the school session.
-Statements provided on Post View will reflect credit for aid awarded.
+Statements provided on PostView will reflect credit for aid awarded.
 In the event of withdrawal before the end of the refund period, financial aid will be pro-rated.
 Renewal of financial aid is not automatic, and cadets must apply for aid each year by submitting a completed FAFSA and the VMI Statement of Educational Purpose by the 1 March priority deadline.
-The FAFSA may be completed on-line at https://studentaid.gov.